OBDuino

 This percentage will need adjustment after you have checked manually a long distance done with a well calibrated instrument like a GPS.
 For instance on my Elantra with front tire at 44psi, I use 102%.

-For vehicles with a MAP only we have to emulate the MAF.
+For vehicles without MAF we have to emulate it and need the displacement size.
 This is the size of the engine, e.g. 33dl for a 3.3 liter one.

 By default only the DTC (Diagnostic Trouble Codes) that light your CEL (Check Engine Light) are displayed.
 A DTC can happen because of a badly screwed gas cap for instance and be kept in memory by the ECU, but it will not light the CEL ; it is only if the same code happens drive cycle after drive cycle that it will be copied from pending to fault.
 A pending code is kept by the ECU for a few cycles, for instance 10, before being cleared automatically if it does not happen again.
 By enabling this option then pending codes will be displayed, but cannot be cleared.